Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_sources** [ Type: *bool* ]

-	If True, perform the limiting magnitude check using artifical source injection.
+	If True, perform the limiting magnitude check using artificial source injection.